ahaborte918/vpn/README.md

 <p>

-STEP 3 – Log Into the VM and Find IP Address
+STEP 3 – Log into the Virtual Machine and find the IP address
 <p>
-Since we have set up our Virtual Machine we can now connect to it using Remote Desktop (shown in EXAMPLE 3A).
-Input the IP address our VM generated (refer back to EXAMPLE 2E for help) as the Computer and then type in the Username + Password (refer back to EXAMPLE 2C for help).
-After logging into Remote Desktop, open the web browser and look up www.whatismyipaddress.com once again (EXAMPLE 3B).
+Since we have set up our Virtual Machine we can connect to it using Remote Desktop (shown in EXAMPLE 3A).
+Input the IP address our VM generated (go back to EXAMPLE 2E for help) as the Computer and then type in the Username + Password (check out EXAMPLE 2C for help).
+After successfully logging into Remote Desktop, open the web browser and type in www.whatismyipaddress.com once again like in EXAMPLE 3B.

 </p>